ezekielmogaka/Stock_status_monitoring_documentation/source/Approach.rst

 	- Mapping
 	- Facilities

-This data is then used to populate the respective tables in the database.
+This data is then used to populate the respective tables in the database for report generation.

 .. toctree::